bufbuild-ru/docs/docs/bufstream/deployment/azure/deploy-postgres/index.md

 ### 3\.
 Install the Helm chart

 Proceed to the [zonal deployment steps](#zonal-deployment) if you want to deploy Bufstream with zone-aware routing.
-If not, follow the instructions below to deploy the basic Helm chart.Add the following to the `bufstream-values.yaml` Helm values file to make bufstream brokers automatically detect their zone:
+If not, follow the instructions below to deploy the basic Helm chart.

+Add the following to the `bufstream-values.yaml` Helm values file to make bufstream brokers automatically detect their zone:

 ```yaml
 discoverZoneFromNode: true